-- Instructional staff will: - Reinforce social distancing protocol with students and co-teacher or support staff

-- Support school building safety logistics (entering, exiting, restrooms, etc.) - Become familiar with district online protocols and platforms - Plan standards-based lessons to meet the needs of students at various levels - Develop predictable routines and structures for students while maintaining student engagement through varied instructional strategies/modalities - o Provide regular feedback to students and families on expectations and progress - Set clear expectations for students - Assess student progress early and often and adjust instruction and/or methodology accordingly - o Instruct and maintain good practice in digital citizenship for all students and staff - Imbed SEL into the learning environment
+- Monitor themselves for Covid-19 compatible symptoms and stay home when ill. - Reinforce social distancing protocol with students and co-teacher or support staff - Support school building safety logistics (entering, exiting, restrooms, etc.) - Become familiar with district online protocols and platforms - Plan standards-based lessons to meet the needs of students at various levels - Develop predictable routines and structures for students while maintaining student engagement through varied instructional strategies/modalities - Provide regular feedback to students and families on expectations and progress - Set clear expectations for students - Assess student progress early and often and adjust instruction and/or methodology accordingly - Instruct and maintain good practice in digital citizenship for all students and staff - Imbed SEL into the learning environment

-Administrators will:
+• Administrators will:

-- Work with staff and faculty to ensure that teaching and learning, and all student services are effectively and efficiently developed, planned, and delivered - Define and provide examples of high-quality instruction given context and resources available - Assess teacher, student, and parent needs regularly - Ensure students and parents receive necessary supports to ensure access to instruction - Communicate expectations for delivering high-quality instruction, assessing, and monitoring student progress, in accordance with NJDOE's Professional Standards for Teachers and NJ Professional Standards for Leaders (N.J.A.C.
-6A:9) - Collaborate on curriculum planning and assessing student academic and social emotional well-being - Share a comprehensive account of academic interventions and social emotional and mental health support services available through the district - Support families in connecting with teachers and other services they need to be successful - Recruit substitute teachers and staff. - If interested in substitute staffing employment opportunities, please reach out to our Main Office at 856-935-1622 or email employment@allowayschool.org.

-• Educational services staff members will:
+- Monitor themselves for Covid-19 compatible symptoms and stay home when ill. - Work with staff and faculty to ensure that teaching and learning, and all student services are effectively and efficiently developed, planned, and delivered - Define and provide examples of high-quality instruction given context and resources available - Assess teacher, student, and parent needs regularly - Ensure students and parents receive necessary supports to ensure access to instruction - Communicate expectations for delivering high-quality instruction, assessing, and monitoring student progress, in accordance with NJDOE's Professional Standards for Teachers and NJ Professional Standards for Leaders (N.J.A.C.
+6A:9) - Collaborate on curriculum planning and assessing student academic and social emotional wellbeing - Ensure that there is a continuity of Title I Support Services. - Share a comprehensive account of academic interventions and social emotional and mental health support services available through the district - Support families in connecting with teachers and other services they need to be successful - Recruit substitute teachers and staff. - If interested in substitute staffing employment opportunities, please reach out to our Main Office at 856-935-1622 or email employment@allowayschool.org. - Educational services staff members will: - Monitor themselves for Covid-19 compatible symptoms and stay home when ill. - Assist teachers with providing updates to students and families - Support embedding of SEL into lessons - Be a liaison between the family and the school to support the student

-- Assist teachers with providing updates to students and families - Support embedding of SEL into lessons - Be a liaison between the family and the school to support the student - Assist staff in making modifications and accommodations for students with disabilities
+• Assist staff in making modifications and accommodations for students with disabilities